The link between PM Modi and Ramakrishna Mission, explained

 Modi pays tribute to Swami Vivekananda on his birth anniversary at Belur Math

-The link between the prime minister and the Ramakrishna Mission goes back to mid-60s when a teenager Modi, inspired by the teachings of Swami Vivekananda, had arrived at the Mission's Rajkot branch in Gujarat and expressed the desire to join the order.
+The link between the prime minister and the Ramakrishna Mission goes back to mid-60s.
+He has a long association with the Ramkrishna Mission order founded by Vivekananda in 1897, when a teenager Modi, inspired by the teachings of Swami Vivekananda, had arrived at the Mission's Rajkot branch in Gujarat and expressed the desire to join the order.

-Inspired by the teachings of Vivekananda, Modi had arrived at the Mission Ashram in Gujarat's Rajkot and expressed desire to join the order.

 Swami Atmasthananda, who later went on to become the 15th president of the Ramakrishna Math and the Ramakrishna Mission, then headed the Rajkot branch and had advised him that sanyas was not for him and that he should work among people.
 A few words by this monk changed the course of PM Modi's life.